foundata/guidelines/oci-container-image-guide.md

   changing the builder identity's documented trust domain.
 - The Cosign signing-key identity identifies the signing authority and comes from the approved public key or KMS/HSM key identity.
-- The source repository, revision and release event identify the input and invocation that caused the build.
+- The public source URL, revision and release event identify the input and invocation that caused the build.
 - Builder, signer and source or release-event identities MUST remain distinct and come from their authoritative sources; ConClear refuses to conflate them.